send2dan/assets/brand/README.md

 ## Logo

-If you need to use the NHS-R Community logo (or wish to use another like NHS for any official outputs) you will need to remove the comment hashes from the `_brand_yml` file and ensure that the logo file is saved wherever the `_brand.yml` file is.
+If you need to use the NHS-R Community logo (or wish to use another NHS logo for any official outputs) you will need to remove the comment hashes from the `_brand_yml` file and ensure that the logo file is saved wherever the `_brand.yml` file is.